emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

    faradaic current that is approached as the rate of the charge-transfer process is increased by varying the applied potential, being greater than the rate of mass transport controlled by diffusion
 IUPAC Reference:
    https://goldbook.iupac.org/terms/view/L03532
+Comment:
+   A limiting current is reached when the overpotential is sufficiently large that the faradaic current is deter- mined solely by the ability to supply electroactive species by mass transport.
+A limiting current is there- fore independent of applied potential over a corresponding finite potential range.
+A limiting current may have the character of an adsorption, catalytic, diffusion, or kinetic current, and may include a migration current.

 .. raw:: html